Prepare the cache deployment

 dtr.cert.pem

 The cache communicates with MSR using TLS.
-If you’ve customized MSR to use TLS certificates issued by a globally trusted certificate authority, the cache automatically trusts MSR.
-If, though, you are using the default MSR configuration, or MSR is using TLS certificates signed by your own certificate authority, you need to configure the cache to trust MSR.
-To do this, add the MSR CA certificate to the certs/dtr.cert. pem file.
+If you have customized MSR to use TLS certificates issued by a globally trusted certificate authority, the cache automatically trusts MSR.
+If, though, you are using the default MSR configuration, or MSR is using TLS certificates signed by your own certificate authority, you need to configure the cache to trust MSR, and edit the daemon.json file to allow for insecure registries.

 curl -sk https://<msr-url>/ca > certs/dtr.cert.pem